icann/eai-survey-tool/README.md

 ### Compiling the source code
 - Java Compiler version 8 or superior.
 - Apache Maven version 3.6 or superior.
-### Compiling th source code with Buildah and creating an Podman/Docker image
+### Compiling the source code with Buildah and creating an Podman/Docker image
 - Buildah 1.19.6 or superior.
 ### Manual Execution
 - Java JRE version 8 or superior.